 ORS 561.372 creates the State Board of Agriculture.
-The board is comprised of ten members: nine are appointed by the Governor and a tenth member is the Soil and Water Conservation Commission Chair.
+The Board is comprised of ten members: nine are appointed by the Governor and a tenth member is the Soil and Water Conservation Commission Chair.
 The ODA Director and the Oregon State University Dean of Agriculture serve as nonvoting members.

-The mission of the Board is to foster partnership with ODA and implement close contact between the governing bodies and the agriculture industry-from producer to consumer interests.
+The mission of the Board is to act in a policy advisory role to the Department, and to foster partnerships and close contact between various governing bodies and the agriculture industry from producer to consumer interests.

-The ODA Director is appointed by the Governor and confirmed by the Senate.
-The director oversees all functions of the ODA, works with the Governor, the Legislature, the agricultural community, and consumer groups to carry out the state's agricultural policy.
+The ODA Director is appointed by the Governor and confirmed by the Oregon Senate.
+The Director oversees all functions of the ODA, works with the Governor, the Legislature, the agricultural community, and consumer groups to carry out the state's agricultural policy.
 The ODA oversees food safety, natural resource protection, and agricultural development and marketing activities.

-Staff and Agency Contacts
+Staff and Agency Contacts: